top of page

 Salasaca originates from the ancient Inka Society Aymara.
 The Salasacas are said to have arrived from the Bolivian highlands, their ancestral origin, to today’s Ecuador.
 The history of the Kichwa people dates back tens of thousands of years ago.
 They organized into ethnic lordships and confederations, they developed a culture based on community ownership and reciprocity.
 However, their development was truncated with the arrival of the Spanish in 1492.
 The population was subdued and the territories belonging to these peoples became the property of the monarchy and of individual Spaniards.

-As for Salasaca's current organization, the community work is done in "mingas" and decisions are made democratically in the assemblies.
+As for Salasaca's current organization, the community work is done in "Mingas," and decisions are made democratically in the assemblies.
 The village's economy is based on agriculture and handicrafts.
 Each family owns its own land to cultivate and raise animals such as cows, pigs, chickens, sheep, guinea pigs, and rabbits.
 Women are responsible for spinning yarn in their free time, which is used for traditional clothes.
 There is a crafts market in Salasaca showcasing the local handicrafts such as tapestries, sweaters, hammocks, scarves, and traditional clothing.

 TRADITIONAL INDIGENOUS CLOTHING